 Cocoa nubs DO NOT TASTE LIKE COCOA!!

-After a very engaging lecture at school that even had me thinking more about superfoods, I wanted to share 5 of the more popular ones that most people are likely to use on a daily basis with autoimmune disorder.
+After a very engaging lecture at school that even had me thinking more about superfoods and inventing a lovely receipt for a Shamrock Shake that takes a couple into account, I wanted to share 5 of the more popular ones that most people are likely to use on a daily basis with autoimmune disorder.
 There are more on the market, but these are the ones I feel work best with chronic pain, chronic fatigue, and autoimmune disorders.
 Therefore, you can get that pep back in your step!

 - Lowers blood pressure